Danger0101/Burger_Blast_CI_PP4/README.md

 ### HTML

-- checked all non logged in pages with [W3 HTML Validator](https://validator.w3.org/) on all pages with no errors or warnings just info and trailing "/" which is not required.
+- checked all non logged in pages as html urls and logged in pages as raw html with [W3 HTML Validator](https://validator.w3.org/) on all pages with no errors or warnings.

 **Index**